CarrieForle/GreenCode/README.md

 helper to scan barcodes.
 Only Windows is supported.

-Barcode-screenshot allows you to scan barcodes such as QR codes from the screenshot, and save the decoded text into the clipboard.
+Barcode-screenshot allows you to scan barcodes such as QR codes from the screenshot/image, and save the decoded text into the clipboard.

 # Supported Formats